Road Trip Music: Indiana

 That connectedness to the land comes out both in the mystical and in the funny sides of Newcomer’s work, and make no mistake, she does have a dry midwestern sense of humor which serves as a nice balance to the serious stuff.
 She’s been known to write about the perils of e mail gone astray, a night at the bowling alley, and the many crazy names of small town Indiana fairs, for example.
 She draws thoughtful lessons from her home landscape, too, including a song based on fishing trip with her dad and another inspired by geodes, those common southern Indiana rocks which are dusty on the outside and may reveal bright crystals within.

-As the Great American Road Trip makes its way through Indiana, take a listen to Carrie Newcomer’s most recent album, Before & After.
+As the Great American Road Trip makes its way through Indiana, take a listen to Carrie Newcomer’s album Before & After.
 You’ll find it a fine companion for the journey.

 you may also wish to see